datacite/homepage/source/pricelist.html.md

 ## Direct Member

 A Direct Member is an organization that works with one or more repositories within the same administrative structure as the Direct Member.
-Each Direct Member pays an annual membership fee of 2000€ and DOI service fees based on the annual number of repositories and DOIs.
+Each Direct Member pays an annual membership fee of 2000€, the organization fee and the DOI fees based on the annual total number of new DOIs.

 ## Consortium Member

 A consortium is a group of like-minded organizations that have come together to collectively participate in DataCite’s community and governance activities and use DataCite’s DOI services.
 A consortium is composed of two or more non-profit organizations that are under different administrative structures.
 Each consortium pays a single annual membership fee totaling 2000 euros – the membership fee is often split between organizations within the consortium.
-Each organization within the consortium pays DOI fee.
+Each organization within the consortium pays the organization fee and the DOI fee.
 One organization within the consortium is designated the consortium lead and fulfills a range of responsibilities.

 Consortium fee caps

 In order to support growing consortia and the adoption within communities, the total consortium service fee (organization + DOI fee) is capped based on the number of organizations.
 The total cap is calculated based on the total number of organizations within the consortium:

   5-30 orgs: 1.000 € multiplied by total number of organizations within the consortium 31-60 orgs: 700 € multiplied by total number of organizations within the consortium 61-100 orgs: 600 € multiplied by total number of organizations within the consortium 101+ orgs: 500 € multiplied by total number of organizations within the consortium